 All of these boning knives have specific use cases and again, it really boils down to your personal preference.

-Wide blades are used for cutting into hearty cuts of meat where-as a narrow blade is better suited for precision cutting both through and around bone and cartilage.
+Wide blades are used for cutting into hearty cuts of meat where-as a narrow blade is better suited for precision cutting through and around bone and cartilage.

 Curved edges and/or flexible boning knives work really well for creating optimal angles for cutting close to bone, where-as a stiff blade might otherwise suffer.